Cash out refinance: Definition and how it works

 Is it smart to use a cash-out refinance?

-All of this means that a cash-out refinance is one of the best—i.e., cheapest—ways to pay for major expenses.
+All of this means that a cash-out refinance is one of the best – i.e. cheapest – ways to pay for major expenses.
 Some of the reasons that make it smart to use a cash-out refinance include:

-Home improvement.
+• Home improvement.
 If you use a cash-out refinance to pay for home improvements, you can deduct the mortgage interest from your taxes.
 First, make sure that these projects significantly increase the value of your home.

-Investments.
+• Investments.
 If you want to buy an investment property or to build your retirement savings, a cash-out refinance would be a smart move.
+Learn the 5 ways to buy an investment property in this article.

-High-interest debt consolidation.
+• High-interest debt consolidation.
 Compared to other kinds of debt such as credit card debt, refinance interest rates are usually significantly lower.
 The money from a cash-out refinance will allow you to repay these debts and instead repay the loan with a single, low-cost monthly payment.

-College education.
+• College education.
 Accessing your home equity to pay for college education can make great financial sense if the refinance rate is less than the rate for a student loan.

 As we have seen, there are many benefits to a cash-out refinance, from using the lump sum to increase the value of your home to predictable mortgage payments to potential tax deductions.
-But there are risks, especially if you find yourself debt spiralling because you have not gotten to the root of your financial woes.
+But there are risks, especially if you find yourself debt spiraling because you have not gotten to the root of your financial woes.
 Whatever you decide, it is important to know what you’re getting into first.

 Do you have experience with doing a cash-out refinance?
 Let us know in the comment section below.